iheartcontentdesign-zz/website/README.md

-# Writing resources for content designers
+# Resources for content designers
 A collection of links for content designers, technical writers, UX writers, and other content experts.
 Create a PR to add your suggestions.